nicdev/ga-reporter/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.force deploy
+Please feel free to submit a Pull Request.